erthalion/git-fun-commit/README.md

 git-fun-commit
 ==============

-Let's add some lulz into the boring weekdays)
+Let's add some lulz into the boring weekdays =)
-This small command allows use a fun ascii arts in the commit messages.
+This small command allows to use a fun ascii arts in the commit messages.

 For example this command:
 ```bash